dimiboeckaerts/PhageRBPdetection/README.md

 3. <ins>RBPdetect_make_predictions</ins>: notebook containing the code and explanation to make predictions for sequences of your choice.
 4. <ins>RBPdetect_utils</ins>: Python script containing all the needed functions for the analyses.
 5. <ins>RBPdetect_domains</ins>: deprecated code of initial analyses, available for reference purposes only.
-6. <ins>data</ins>: folder containing the trained XGBoost model, the collection of RBP-related HMMs and an examples FASTA file
+6. <ins>data</ins>: folder containing the trained XGBoost model, the collection of RBP-related HMMs and an examples FASTA file.

 To get started making predictions for your own sequences of choice, simply clone/copy/download this repository and open the *RBPdetect_make_predictions* notebook and follow the instructions.
 If you are new to Jupyter notebooks, one of the easiest ways to get started is by installing [Anaconda](https://www.anaconda.com/products/individual).